-Following the rapid upswing in the Icelandic economy that started in the middle of the last decade, the economy has been through a banking and currency crisis over the past four years.
-The gross domestic product (GDP) contracted considerably during this period, the value of assets deteriorated, real wages declined and unemployment rose.
-Despite the steep downturn, the Icelandic economy is still bearing up quite well by international standards, since the GDP per capita, for example, is still among the highest there is, unemployment rates are considerably more elevated elsewhere, and the general standard of living is good.
+Following the rapid upswing in the Icelandic economy that started in the middle of the last decade, the economy has been through a banking and currency crisis over the past six years.
+The gross domestic product (GDP) contracted considerably during the first half of this period, the value of assets deteriorated, real wages declined and unemployment rose.
+The economy has now been growing since 2010 and is currently doing quite well by international standards, since the GDP per capita, for example, is among the highest there is, unemployment rates are considerably more elevated elsewhere, and the general standard of living is good.